PaperPrototype/voxels-unity-course/04 - Noise/english.md

 I get some noise, but the noise is given in the range of -1 to 1.
 We do a bunch of math until we get a range of floorHeight to maxHeight.
 I did my best to illustrate the math with comments, and it really isn't complicated at all.

-With this awesome method you can now edit the `IsSolid` function to the following:
+With this awesome method you can now edit the `IsSolid` method to the following:

 ```cs
 	//...